Explicit One-Step Strong Numerical Methods of Orders 2.0 and 2.5 for Ito Stochastic Differential Equations Based on the Unified Taylor-Ito and Taylor-Stratonovich Expansions

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to explicit one-step numerical methods with strong orders of convergence 2.0 and 2.5 for Ito stochastic differential equations with multidimensional non-additive noise.
-We consider the numerical methods, based on the unified Taylor--Ito and Taylor--Stratonovich expansions.
-For numerical modeling of iterated Ito and Stratonovich stochastic integrals of multiplicities 1 to 5 we appling the method of multiple Fourier--Legendre series, converging in the mean-square sense in the space $L_2([t, T]^k),$ $k=1,\ldots,5$.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the construction of explicit one-step strong numerical methods with the orders 2.0 and 2.5 of convergence for Ito stochastic differential equations with multidimensional non-commutative noise.
+We consider numerical methods based on the unified Taylor--Ito and Taylor--Stratonovich expansions.
+For the numerical modeling of iterated Ito and Stratonovich stochastic integrals of multiplicities 1 to 5 we apply the method of multiple Fourier--Legendre series converging in the sense of norm in Hilbert space $L_2([t, T]^k),$ $k=1,\ldots,5$.
 The article is addressed to engineers who use numerical modeling in stochastic control and for solving the non-linear filtering problem.
 The article will be interesting to scientists who working in the field of numerical integration of stochastic differential equations.

 \end{quote} }